fred-mba/alx-system_engineering-devops/0x19-postmortem/README.md

 - **Impact:** Unauthorized access to multiple user accounts, potential data leakage

 ### Issue Summary
-At 8:21 AM, our security monitoring system detected multiple failed login attempts originating from various IP addresses.
+On the fateful day of May 12, 2024, at 8:21 AM, our security monitoring system detected multiple failed login attempts originating from various IP addresses.
 Investigations revealed that these attempts were part of dictionary attack targeting our authentication systems.
 Despite our system’s limiting measures, the attacker utilized users’ logins to access their accounts.
 The root cause of this breach was weak passwords and lack of multi-factor authentication access into users’ accounts.

 **Timeline (all times Greenwich Meridian Time)**
 *	8:26 AM: Incident detected